MengWoods/rosbag-analysis/README.md

 To get started with using the scripts in this repository, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and enter the repository directory: `cd rosbag-analysis`.
 2. Activate the virtual envrionment in the repo directory: `source .venv/bin/activate`

 ## Usage